-As part of our 60th anniversary celebration in 2015, BEA would like to recognize Kenneth Harwood and his annual Harwood Dissertation Award.
+As part of our 60th anniversary celebration in 2015, BEA recognized Kenneth Harwood and his annual Harwood Dissertation Award.
 We want to ensure its positive influence on the lives of newly minted electronic media Ph.D.’s by creating a permanent endowment.
-Thanks to the support of Taylor & Francis, BEA’s past presidents, board of directors and countless members, BEA continues its campaign.
+Thanks to the support of Taylor & Francis, BEA’s past presidents, board of directors and countless members, BEA continues the campaign.

 Click here to make your donation.